Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

       alt="Realtime Solution Comparison Chart"
       width="60%"
    />
-   <figcaption align="center">Figure 3.1: Comparing Solutions</figcaption>
+   <figcaption align="center">Comparing Solutions</figcaption>
 </figure>

 \*Ably stores all messages for two minutes out of the box, with an option to increase to 72 hours in their premium package.
 Longer data persistence requires a third-party solution.

-Equipped with this technical background and a deeper insight into the realtime market, we can now explore the specifics of Cerebellum and the design choices we implemented.
+Cerebellum is built for small to medium-sized development teams who want a realtime solution that handles infrastructure with strong support for data persistence, long-term storage, and an easy-to-use interface.

 ## Building Cerebellum’s Infrastructure

-We built Cerebellum to meet the demands of realtime applications with an ever-increasing user base.
+Cerebellum was built with scaling in mind.
 This required provisioning servers for horizontal scaling, ensuring our architecture could maintain performance and reliability as the number of WebSocket connections increased.

 The [CAP theorem](https://www.ibm.com/topics/cap-theorem) highlights a fundamental trade-off in distributed systems: they can prioritize either availability or consistency, but not both simultaneously.
 Availability ensures that data requests always receive a response, even if parts of the system fail.
 Consistency guarantees that all clients see the same data, which can sometimes come at the expense of longer load times.

 Since Cerebellum is designed for soft realtime applications, we prioritize availability over consistency.

-Our architecture was built with this prioritization in mind.
 We chose AWS as our preferred platform to host the infrastructure, due to its extensive service offerings and [dominant market share](https://www.statista.com/chart/18819/worldwide-market-share-of-leading-cloud-infrastructure-service-providers/) among cloud providers.

-Given Cerebellum's broad applicability to realtime applications, our architecture must support a wide range of realtime application needs, from chat applications to collaborative editing to gaming platforms.
-This versatility demands a flexible infrastructure.
-In the following sections, we will explore the specific components and design choices that form Cerebellum’s architecture, illustrating how each element contributes to performance, reliability, and scalability.

 ### Establishing a Connection on a Single Server